-The right to repeat courses in certain programs, such as (but not limited to) Nursing or Occupational Therapy Assistant, is not automatic.
+The right to repeat courses in certain programs, such as (but not limited to) Nursing, is not automatic.
 If you fail to complete a course successfully, you may be denied the opportunity to continue in that curriculum.
 Please contact the relevant department or division for more information concerning program requirements.